 Dr. Edward F. Group III, DC, NP

-"Suntrex D3 is the result of our pursuit of the best vegan source of vitamin D3.
-Although there are many vitamin D supplements on the market, most are vitamin D2, which is inferior to vitamin D3, and very few are truly vegan-friendly.
+"Suntrex D3 is the result of our pursuit for the best vegan source of vitamin D3.
+Although there are many vitamin D supplements on the market, most are vitamin D2, which is inferior to vitamin D3, and very few are truly vegan friendly.
 In fact, even most "vegetarian" forms of vitamin D are sourced from sheep lanolin.
 This need prompted our journey to create the most powerful, vegan, vitamin D3 product on the market.
-We located a vegan source of D3, extracted from lichen, and pioneered research to combine it with USP vegetable glycerin to provide 2000IU of D3 per 10 drops.
+We located a vegan source of D3, extracted from lichen, and pioneered research to combine it with USP vegetable glycerin to provide 2000IU of D3 per 1ml.
 This research and development took over two years but the result, as verified by independent laboratories like Stirling University, is the best, vegan, vitamin D3 product in the world."

 Optimum vitamin D3 blood levels support healthy breasts, colon, kidneys, lungs, stomach, pancreas, bladder, prostate, and uterus.
 Additionally, adequate vitamin D3 promotes healthy blood vessels and may reduce swelling.

 Vitamin D supports calcium absorption and research suggests that coupling vitamin D3 supplementation with calcium supplementation promotes bone strength.
-Furthermore, it helps to minimize urinary calcium loss.
+Furthermore, it helps to minimizes urinary calcium loss.